 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 In addition, we have determined the matters described below to be the key audit matters to be communicated in our report.

-(a) Revenue Recognition of Construction Contracts
+(a) Recognition of Revenues and Cost of Construction Contracts

 Description of the Matter